markthomas93/2013-Sep-HR-ML-sprint/README.md

 * Watch the [videos from week 1](https://class.coursera.org/ml-003/lecture/index) of the Coursera Machine Learning class (approx. 20 - 40 minutes, depending on whether you watch them at 2x speed or not).

 * The data you'll be working with is in ```train.csv```
 * Explore the data by using Excel, Google spreadsheets, or similar software.
-Pivot tables are extremely helpful here.
+* Pivot tables are extremely helpful here - if you're not sure how to use these, refer to the [Kaggle instructions](http://www.kaggle.com/c/titanic-gettingStarted/details/getting-started-with-excel).
 Determine:
   * Percent of people who survived by sex
   * Percent of people who survived by class
   * Percent of people who survived by age
   * Any other information you think may be relevant or that will help you understand the data

-##### Using the R Rattle Package
+##### Using the Rattle library for R
 * [This is a nice short overview on Rattle](http://onepager.togaware.com/StartO.pdf)
   * Import train.csv into Rattle
-  * Choose which variable you want to predict, which variables you think will contribute to this prediction, and which variables to ignore
+  * Choose which variable you want to predict, which variables you think will contribute to this prediction (the inputs), and which variables to ignore
 * Visualize the data using Rattle’s tools on the explore tab
   * Explore the options for each section
   * At a minimum,  use Explore → Interactive → Latticist